Book a Workshop 2018

 Please book below

 So why not Invest a few hours in your SELF…three hours of Yoga, Relaxation and Sound.
-A time to Balance, Ground and Nourish ourselves.
+A time to Balance, Uplift, Regain!

-Concentrating on breath, gentle posture and a restorative approach, we will retreat into ourselves and feel rested and nourished inside and out ready to be bathed in the Sounds of the Gong….
+Concentrating on breath, dynamic, static and of course time to nourish ourselves with some Restorative Yoga.
+Preparing us ready to be bathed in the Sounds of the Gong….

 You will leave feeling deeply relaxed and ready for the week ahead.